canonn-science/CAPIv2-Docs/docs/report/reporting-to-canonn.md

 * Required: No
 * Default: `false`

-With Elite Dangerous betas, we do not validate anys submitted, however we do still take them.
+With Elite Dangerous beta builds, we do not validate any reports submitted, however we do still take them.
 If your client supports running on ED Beta releases you **have** to send this value.
 If you are running on a release version, you do not need to send this as by default it is `false`.

 ---